appbaseio/reactive-manual/content/docs/map-components/ReactiveGoogleMap.md

 - **className** `String`
     CSS class to be injected on the component container.
 - **style** `Object`
-    CSS style object to be applied to the `ReactiveMap` component.
+    CSS style object to be applied to the `ReactiveGoogleMap` component.
 - **onData** `function`
     event fired when one or more markers are indexed, updated or removed from the map.
 It takes an object with the following formats (`label`, `icon`, `custom`):